rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/3-break-down-the-problem.md

 **Section:** Pain Points & Inefficiencies

-In the provided Workshop Template, fill in the **Pain Points & Inefficiencies** section.
+In the provided Hack Event Template, fill in the **Pain Points & Inefficiencies** section.
 Summarize the main breakdowns your team identified, along with any root causes, impacts, or suggestions surfaced with Copilot.

 ---